 Townsville is a city located in Queensland, Australia and is the largest urban area located north of the Sunshine Coast.
 Townsville is the unofficial capital of North Queensland.
 The estimated 2014 population of Townsville is 190,000.

 The estimated population of Townsville is about 190,000 people, and the population density is about 1061 people per square kilometer or 2750 people per square mile.
-The city is 54.1 square miles in area.
+The city proper is 54.1 square miles in area.
+The urban area expands the city size to 693.3 kilometers squared (267.7 square miles).
 Townsville also has many suburbs.
 The city has 43 urban suburbs, 5 suburbs on Magnetic Island, 12 suburbs in the Northern beaches, and 38 rural suburbs.